mrassell/homemade-neural-network/README.md

-# Handwritten Digit Classification Neural Network
+#  Digit Classification Neural Network

 **This project implements a neural network from scratch (No TensorFlow or Pytorch) using NumPy to classify handwritten digits from the MNIST dataset.**